Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - Boston College's games this season have hit the over on two of seven set point totals (28.6%).

-- In games that Boston College piles up more than 379.6 yards, the team is 1-1 against the spread and 3-0 overall.
+- In games that Boston College amasses over 379.6 yards, the team is 1-1 against the spread and 3-0 overall.

 - The Eagles have turned the ball over 11 times this season, one more turnover than the Hokies have forced (10).